adityapk00/zecpaperwallet/README.md

 # zecpaperwallet
 zecpaperwallet is a Zcash Sapling paper wallet generator that can run completely offline.
 You can run it on an air-gapped computer to generate your shielded z-addresses, which will allow you to keep your keys completely offline.

+# Download
+zecpaperwallet is available as pre-built binaries from our [release page](https://github.com/adityapk00/zecpaperwallet/releases).
+Download the zip file for your platform, extract it and run the `./zecpaperwallet` binary.

+# Generating wallets
+To generate a zcash paper wallet, simply run `./zecpaperwallet`

+You'll be asked to type some random characters that will add entropy to the random number generator.
+Run with `--help` to see all options

+## Saving as PDFs
+To generate a zcash paper wallet and save it as a PDF, run `./zecpaperwallet -z 3 --format pdf zecpaper-output.pdf`

+This will generate 3 shielded z-addresses and their corresponding private keys, and save them in a PDF file called `zecpaper-output.pdf`

-# Compiling
+# Compiling from Source
-zecpaperwallet-cli is built with rust.
+zecpaperwallet is built with rust.
 To compile from source, you [install Rust](https://www.rust-lang.org/tools/install).
 Basically, you need to:
 ```
 curl https://sh.rustup.rs -sSf | sh
 ```